zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 This however means a dependency on HashiCorp Vault in the code of the application itself, as the code now uses the Vault API in order to retrieve the secret.
-Some applications may want to be agnostic on the type of software storing the credentials, in which case a templating solution would be more suitable.
+Some applications may want to be agnostic to the type of software storing the credentials, in which case a templating solution would be more suitable.